MISSION

 On the 150th anniversary of Burleigh’s birth, Society co-founders Lynne Foote and Dr. Marti Slaten organized to develop a resource for scholars and artists pursuing work about baritone and composer Harry T. Burleigh (1866-1949).

-Born in Erie, Pennsylvania and a descendent of slaves, Burleigh’s activity as a student at The National Conservatory (1892-1896) led him on a path that still resounds.
-After his composition studies with then-conservatory director Antonin Dvorak (1841-1904), Burleigh arranged and published the first solo voice-piano arrangement of a concert spiritual, “Deep River” (1917, G. Ricordi).
-This cemented the concertization of spirituals as art songs and put Burleigh in motion to lead other composers, singers, worshipers, and listeners to participate in concert spiritual engagement.
+Born in Erie, Pennsylvania and a descendent of slaves, Burleigh’s time as a student at The National Conservatory (1892-1896) led him on a path that still resounds.
+After his composition studies with then-conservatory director Antonin Dvorak (1841-1904), Burleigh arranged and published the first solo voice-piano arrangement of the concert spiritual, “Deep River” (1917, G. Ricordi).
+This arrangement cemented the concertization of spirituals as art songs, and placed Burleigh at the fore of a movement in which other composers, singers, worshipers, and listeners engaged with concert spirituals.

 Burleigh was also a mentor to acclaimed singers such as Paul Robeson and Marian Anderson.
 He was active in the intellectual life of his era, corresponding with friends and colleagues including James Weldon Johnson, Will Marion Cook, W.E.B.
 Du Bois, Booker T. Washington, and S. Coleridge Taylor.
 His legacy exemplifies the profound possibilities and lessons of the lives of African American art musicians—which the Society explores and expands.
-The Society follows Burleigh in providing forum for anti-racist American history and culture.
+The Society models Burleigh in nurturing forums that circulate anti-racist accounts of American history and culture.

 Want to know more?
 Join our mailing list